 - Tap the + symbol

 - Add the App or Terminal to your approved apps with Full Access.
-Close the app if it’s already running and then add it to the list
+If you didn’t close the app previously, close the app now if it’s already running and then add it to the list for full disk access

 - Restart the App or Terminal and see if it now accepts your commands